About the Projects

 World War I Digitization Project

 The centennial of World War I has strengthened and renewed scholarly interest in all aspects of the war and its effects on our world.
 The war started a mere eleven years after the Wright Brothers took their first flight at Kitty Hawk and in a single decade, aviation technology advanced enough that aircraft and the pilots that flew them became an essential aspect of warfare.
 Collections related to the technical aspects of WWI-era flying and aircraft, as well as the personal effects and ephemera of WWI pilots, are an invaluable resource for documenting the history of the war.

 With this scholarly interest in mind, the Archives Team at The Museum of Flight used a Digitizing Hidden Collections grant from the Council on Library and Information Resources (CLIR) with funding from the Andrew W. Mellon Foundation to create online access to the Museum's World War I archival materials.
-This project, completed in 2017, makes finding aids to nearly 50 collections and digital copies of more than 4,000 items (made up of more than 10,000 individual scans) widely available.
-The completion of the project is not only a timely commemoration of the anniversary of the U.S.'s entry into the war, but makes available new resources on the history of aviation during the war that will help deepen our understanding and appreciation of the people who built and flew aircraft during this time period.
+This project, completed in 2017, makes finding aids to nearly 50 collections and digital copies of more than 5,000 items widely available.
+The project is not only a timely commemoration of the anniversary of the U.S.'s entry into the war, but makes available new resources on the history of aviation during the war that will help deepen our understanding and appreciation of the people who built and flew aircraft during this time period.

 This digitization project has also been endorsed as an official project by the World War I Centennial Commission.